Roman Eremenko: Dynamo Kyiv

 In August 2008, he was loaned to FC Dynamo Kyiv, until 31 May 2009.
-On 22 May 2009, he signed permanently with Dynamo Kyiv until 2014.
+On 22 May 2009, he signed permanently with Dynamo Kyiv until 2014, for a €5 million fee.
 During his three years at Dynamo, Eremenko established himself as one of the leaders of the team.

 Eremenko debuted in the Champions League on 17 September 2008, in a home game against Arsenal FC.
-That week, he also scored his first goal in the Ukrainian Premier League, netting a pass from Tiberiu Ghioane on the 8th minute of a game against Chornomorets Odessa.
+That week, he also scored his first goal in the Ukrainian Premier League, netting a pass from Tiberiu Ghioane on the 8th minute of a game against Chornomorets Odesa.
 Eremenko scored his first goal in the Champions League on 10 December 2008 on Fenerbahçe.

 During the 2009–10 season, he took part in a total of 35 official matches for Dynamo, 26 of which were in the Ukrainian championship, and scored 1 goal.

 In the 2010–11 season, besides continuing his successful performance for Dynamo domestically, Eremenko became the top assistant of the Europa League.

 After a total of three years of playing for Dynamo, Eremenko played in a total of 127 official games, and scored seven goals.
 He also won the 2008–09 Ukrainian Premier League, and the Ukrainian Super Cups in 2009 and 2011.

 Rubin Kazan

-In the last stages of the summer transfer window in 2011, Eremenko signed with Russian club Rubin Kazan for a reported fee of 13M €, which is the highest transfer fee ever paid for a Finnish player.
+In the last stages of the summer transfer window in 2011, Eremenko signed with Russian club Rubin Kazan for a reported fee of €13 million, which is the highest transfer fee ever paid for a Finnish player.
 His older brother Alexei also signed a contract with Rubin Kazan in August 2011.
-On 26 November Roman scored his first goal for Rubin, in a 2–0 home victory over Dynamo Moscow.
+On 26 November, Roman scored his first goal for Rubin, in a 2–0 home victory over Dynamo Moscow.

 On 9 May 2012, he scored the game's only goal in the Russian Cup final.

 CSKA Moscow

-After leaving Rubin Kazan in the summer of 2014, Eremenko signed a four-year contract with PFC CSKA Moscow on 25 August 2014.
+After leaving Rubin Kazan in the summer of 2014, Eremenko signed a four-year contract with PFC CSKA Moscow on 25 August 2014, for a €6 million transfer fee.
 He was selected as the Best Player of October and December 2014 and March 2015 in the Russian Football Premier League.
 He won the Russian Football Premier League MVP of the season 2014–15 award.

 On 6 October 2016, Finland announced that Eremenko had been handed a 30-day ban from football by UEFA.
 On 18 November 2016, UEFA announced that Roman had been handed a two-year ban from UEFA competitions due to testing positive for cocaine.
 In December 2016, FIFA extended Eremenko's ban to all football competitions.
 His appeal was rejected by UEFA and the ban was upheld on 6 March 2017.

 Spartak Moscow

-On 10 August 2018, Eremenko signed with FC Spartak Moscow, joining his younger brother Sergei at the team.
+On 10 August 2018, Eremenko signed with Spartak Moscow, joining his younger brother Sergei at the team.
 His father Alexei Eremenko Sr. also played for Spartak.
 His disqualification expired on 6 October 2018 and he made his debut on 7 October against Yenisey Krasnoyarsk.
 Spartak released him from his contract on 8 January 2019.